Coalition: Formation

-By contrast to alliances, coalitions are what might be termed "partnerships of unequals," since comparative political, economic, and military might, as well as the extent to which a nation is prepared to commit, dictates influence.
-Coalitions can often occur as an unplanned response to situations of danger, uncertainty, or extraordinary events, directed at interim objectives.
+In contrast to alliances, coalitions may be termed partnerships of unequals, since comparative political, economic, and military might, as well as the extent to which a nation is prepared to commit to the coalition, dictate influence.
+Coalitions can often occur as unplanned responses to situations of danger, uncertainty, or extraordinary events, directed at interim objectives.

 Function

-Coalitions branch into two expanding categories: internal coalitions and external coalitions.
+Coalitions can be classified as internal or external.
 Internal coalitions consist of people who are already in an organization, such as a workplace.
 For example, a trade union is a type of coalition formed to represent employees' wages, benefits, and working conditions.
 Without this unity between employees, workers may be subjugated to harsh working environments and low pay due to no practical regulations.
-Often, organizations prefer to council with members of their respective internal coalitions before implementing changes at the workplace to ensure support.
+Often, organizations prefer to meet with members of their respective internal coalitions before implementing changes in the workplace to ensure support.

 In contrast, external coalitions consist of people that are members of different organizations who collaborate their efforts to achieve an overall objective.
-For example, in order to prevent gun violence and advocate gun control, several groups, unions, and nonprofit organizations banded to form the Coalition to Stop Gun Violence.
-External coalitions base their confidence in gaining credibility on inviting unlikely partners who wish to attain the same end goal, but the reasons to achieve these goals differ.
+For example, in order to prevent gun violence and advocate gun control, several groups, unions, and nonprofit organizations banded together to form the Coalition to Stop Gun Violence.
+External coalitions base their confidence in gaining credibility on inviting unlikely partners who wish to attain the same end goal, even if the reasons to achieve the goal differ.

 Use

 Government and politics

-Coalition government is an alternative model to majoritarian governance, the latter being characterized by winner-take-all "first-past-the-post" electoral systems that favor clear distinctions between winners and losers.
-Not only can coalitions of legislative groups form governments in parliamentary systems but they can form in divisions of power as well.
-The most usual analyses of coalitions in politics deal with the formation of multiparty cabinets in parliamentary regimes.
-In Germany, every administration has been a multiparty coalition since the conclusion of the Second World War – an example of a coalition government creation in a parliamentary government.
-When different winning coalitions can be formed in a parliament, the party composition of the government may depend on the bargaining power of each party and the presence (or lack of it) of a dominant party.
+Coalition governments are coalitions of legislative groups to form governments.
+Most typical analyses of coalitions in politics deal with the formation of multiparty cabinets in parliamentary regimes.
+In Germany, every administration has been a multiparty coalition since the conclusion of the Second World War – an example of coalition government creation in a parliamentary system.
+When different winning coalitions can be formed in a parliament, the party composition of the government may depend on the bargaining power of each party and the presence or lack of a dominant party.

-The Cambridge Dictionary defines coalition as "the joining together of different political parties or groups for a particular purpose, usually for a limited time, or a government that is formed in this way".

-Coalitions of political parties are political groups, coalitions of some members of a political party are parliamentary groups.
+Groups of political entities can be called parliamentary groups or caucuses.
+Fluid coalitions, which change with each vote, exist in the European Parliament and Swiss parliament to pass legislation.

+Pre-election coalitions due to electoral thresholds are also called electoral alliances.